 Protected health information means any health information about you that identifies you or that could be used to identify you.
-CU Aging Center personnel are committed to maintaining the privacy of any protected health information that is provided to us.
+Aging Center personnel are committed to maintaining the privacy of any protected health information that is provided to us.
 This document specifies our privacy practices, including how we use and/or disclose your protected health information in compliance with the Standards for Privacy of Individually Identifiable Health Information, issued pursuant to the Health Insurance Portability and Accountability Act of 1996 (the "HIPAA Privacy Standards").

 In certain circumstances, we may use or disclose your protected health information without your prior written agreement.